igr/exemplatory/toystory/README.md

 ⭐️ [haskell](haskell) (by @igr)

 > Haskell solution.
 Immutable and pure.
 It directly updates the stats (i.e. creates a new state from    previous).
 Quite compact and elegant.
+Added `newtype`s for better type safety - you can't mix up the order of the attributes.
+We could use lenses for easiler updates, but it's not necessary for this example.